Structured Video-Language Modeling with Temporal Grouping and Spatial Grounding: Experiments

 \subsubsection{Video Action Recognition}

 For video action recognition, we only keep the video encoder together with its grouping blocks to extract single-modality video representations for evaluation.
 Two evaluation settings are considered: (1) linear probing where the backbone encoder is frozen and only the last linear classifier is trained and (2) end-to-end fine-tuning where both the backbone and the classifier are trained.
 Top-1 accuracy on UCF101 and HMDB51 is reported in Table \ref{tab:action}.
-We can observe that in linear probing, \ours performs well against the other methods, with 3.0\% and 2.9\% higher than current SOTA, MMV with audio and text on UCF101 and HMDB51. \ours also achieves consistently superior performance under fine-tuning evaluation.
-Outstanding performance of \ours demonstrates that learning the alignment between videos and captions with fine-grained information contributes to meaningful video representations for tasks involved in a single modality.
+We observe that in linear probing, \ours outperforms other baselines, with 3.0\% and 2.9\% higher than current SOTA, MMV that leverages audio and text modalities in addition on UCF101 and HMDB51. \ours also achieves consistently superior performance under the fine-tuning evaluation.
+Outstanding performance of \ours demonstrates that leveraging fine-grained video language structures during pre-training contributes to meaningful video representations.
+This aligns with our intuition because finer-grained video-text alignment improves video understanding.